Tropical-Style House Design with Glass Windows

 Imagine stepping into a room that feels both airy like a seaside retreat and rich with global character.
 A boho coastal living room brings together the best of natural textures, sun-bleached hues, and artisan touches for a space that feels uniquely yours.
 How do you balance these elements to create a design that feels effortlessly cohesive?

 This is where it all begins.
-Think of your walls and largest furniture pieces as a sun-drenched backdrop, like sand after a long day.
-It sounds simple, but most people forget how crucial a neutral base is for layering.
+Think of your walls and largest furniture pieces as a sun-drenched backdrop, like sand after a long day. how crucial a neutral base is for layering.
 It allows everything else to sing without competing.

 Start with off-white, soft cream, or a pale sandy beige for walls.
 For your main sofa, a slipcovered linen in an oat or ecru tone works wonders.
 It's forgiving, too; life happens.
 We’ve seen this work best in spaces with ample natural light, letting the subtle variations in texture truly shine.

 A boho coastal living room thrives on touch.
 Forget flat surfaces.
-We’re talking about a symphony of natural fibers that invite you to linger.
-The truth is, a room without varied textures feels sterile, no matter how beautiful the furniture.
+We’re talking about a symphony of natural fibers that invite you to linger. a room without varied textures feels sterile, no matter how beautiful the furniture.

 Integrate a hand-knotted jute rug as your foundation, perhaps layered with a smaller, softer wool blend.
 Introduce a large macrame wall hanging, or a collection of woven seagrass baskets.
 Consider a rattan coffee table or a pair of wicker accent chairs.
 These elements add depth, warmth, and that essential artisanal touch.